 Khan pleaded guilty in 2009 and is cooperating with the government’s insider trading investigation.

 Steven Mark Bauer, who represented Bhalla in a civil case brought by the U.S. Securities and Exchange Commission, didn’t return a call yesterday seeking comment on Whitman’s testimony.

 Bhalla in September agreed to pay $85,000 and was barred from serving as an officer or a director of a public company for five years to settle the SEC lawsuit.

-In his testimony yesterday, Whitman said he suspected several times that Khan had inside information, including about pending takeover bids for Hilton Hotels Inc. and Kronos Inc. (KRO) Whitman testified that he didn’t make any trades based on the information.
+In his testimony yesterday, Whitman said he suspected several times that Khan had inside information, including about pending takeover bids for Hilton Hotels Inc. and Kronos Inc. (KRO:US) Whitman testified that he didn’t make any trades based on the information.

 LaVigne questioned Whitman about his use of the word “moles” in discussing sources of information used by Khan and Karl Motey, another cooperating witness who testified he gave tips to the hedge-fund manager.
 Khan testified that Whitman used “moles” to refer to sources of inside information.